-Principal Fortunato was calm and professional and maintained that all the teachers were looking forward to the chance to teach honors students, and that she had no concerns about their reluctance to do the extra work involved, while the superintendent only spoke up a couple of times.
+Principal Fortunato was calm and professional and maintained that all the teachers were looking forward to the chance to teach honors students, and that she had no concerns about their reluctance to do the extra work involved.
+The superintendent was mostly silent on the subject.
 (And, all to often other teachers in school do want to teach the higher level math but are squeezed out by senior teachers like Lois.)

 The meeting ended with Superintendent Galvin reassuring Jessie and telling her she should give the new system a try.
 “We can all evaluate the new honors program’s success after one year of implementation while your son is still in eighth grade,” Galvin said.

-What motivates anyone to run for school board?
+What motivates people to run for school boards?